psamuels00/artwork/README.md

 ### Low priority

-**New feature**
-- add descriptions for each project image
-- when user clicks on image on single image page, show a high-res version of the image, or at least for key images; maybe add "high-res" link on project page in info box.

-**Performance improvement**
-- shrink more images for faster page loads (maybe)

 **Rewrite to improve code and fully embrace Eleventy**
 - use 11ty features to replace generate_doodle_image_pages.py
 - product_image.html should use layouts/image.html for more DRYness